Dominican College Sion Hill: Foundation

 Sion Hill was founded by the Dominican Sisters in 1836, in a suburban villa called Sion Hill because of rare shrubs brought by its owners from the Holy Land.
 In the beginning the school catered for 40 day pupils, 8 boarders and 10 nuns.
 By 1950 this had increased to 120 day pupils and 130 boarders.
-The boarding school closed in the late 1960s and the school has since catered only for day pupils.
+The boarding school closed in the late 1960s and the junior school closed in 1981, the school has since catered only for day pupils.

 Grounds

 There used to be two grass hockey pitches attached to the school but these were sold off in 1990 for residential development, built by 1992.
 In 2016 a new multi-use all-weather pitch was built to support physical education.

 Concert Hall

 A school concert hall was established in 1928, and modernised in 2008.

 Sports

 Hockey

 Sion Hill has a long tradition of playing hockey.
 They have teams participating in the Leinster Schoolgirls competitions.
 The teams are professionally coached and use the facilities of an all-weather hockey pitch.